 What We Found

 We use the Generalized Random Tessellation Stratified method to conduct probabilistic sediment quality assessments, which allow us to report on sediment chemistry and benthos and sediment toxicity.
-These focused efforts in priority AOCs have been implemented through the successful partnership and collaboration with local, state, and federal entities.
+These focused efforts in priority urban areas have been implemented through the successful partnership and collaboration with local, state, and federal entities.
 The results from these ongoing and future works will be the focus of subsequent reports.